AngheloAmir/Food-Ordering-Micro-Service/readme.md

-## Modular Micro Service / Monorepo
+## Monorepo for Food-Ordering-Micro-Service
-This is my  project that create a complete solution for a modular micro service / monorepo It includes the backend, database and the front end.
+This is my  project that create a complete solution for a monorepo It includes the backend, database and the front end.
 It also includes docker for easy deployment and management.
 Docker is a good way to prevent this application from being affected by the environment it is running on.